sailfish009/bsdf/SPEC.md

 Mappings, a.k.a. dictionaries or structs, consists of the identifier `m` (for mapping), followed by a size item that represents the length of the mapping n.
-After that, n items follow, each time a combination of a string that represents the key, and the value itself.
+After that, n items follow, each time a combination of a string (the key) and the value.

 ## Streaming